spamegg1/spamegg1.github.io/gsoc-2025/README.md

 using [tail recursion](https://en.wikipedia.org/wiki/Tail_call).
 This can be difficult to do when the traversed structure isn't a simple list.
 In our case we have an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree).
+Each expression on the tree has an id number called `treeid`.

 One common approach is to turn the tree into a list, so that it is [topologically sorted](https://en.wikipedia.org/wiki/Topological_sorting).